Dan Ryan Expressway

-The Dan Ryan Expressway is an expressway in Chicago that runs from the Circle Interchange with Interstate 290 (I-290) near Downtown Chicago through the South Side of the city.
+The Dan Ryan Expressway, often called "the Dan Ryan" by locals, is an expressway in Chicago that runs from the Jane Byrne Interchange with Interstate 290 (I-290) near downtown Chicago through the South Side of the city.
 It is designated as both I-90 and I-94 south to 66th Street, a distance of 7.44 mi.
-South of 66th Street, the freeway meets the Chicago Skyway, which travels southeast; the I-90 designation transfers over to the Skyway, while the Dan Ryan Expressway retains the I-94 designation and continues south for 4.03 mi, ending at an interchange with I-57.
+South of 66th Street, the expressway meets the Chicago Skyway, which travels southeast; the I-90 designation transfers over to the Skyway, while the Dan Ryan Expressway retains the I-94 designation and continues south for 4.03 mi, ending at an interchange with I-57.
 This is a total distance of 11.47 mi.
-The freeway was named for Dan Ryan Jr., a former president of the Cook County Board of Commissioners.
+The highway was named for Dan Ryan Jr., a former president of the Cook County Board of Commissioners.